Content Brief Generator (+ Prompts, Examples, Templates)

 “Expand on the challenges and solutions section, providing more detailed examples.”

-6. To Check for Consistency:
+6. Check for Consistency:

 “Ensure the content maintains a consistent voice and perspective throughout.”